 Migraines are a health condition that is known for having a painful, often throbbing headache.
-But migraines are more than just a typical headache.
+However, many Monmouth upper cervical chiropractors will tell you that migraines are more than just a typical headache.
 A headache does not always have to exist for a migraine episode to occur.

 As many as 1 billion people in the world have migraines.
 In the United States, about 39 million people have the condition, including men, women, and children.
 But women have a higher risk of developing migraines than men.